-Kiran’s practice is focused on family law and estate litigation.
-She is particularly interested in the intersection of the two areas, and recognizes that navigating through issues in both family and estate matters can often be stressful and emotional.
-She endeavors to provide clients with practical and pragmatic solutions tailored to their unique circumstances and objectives.
+Kiran is a lawyer and mediator whose practice is focused on family law.
+She recognizes that navigating through issues in family matters can often be stressful and emotional for clients and their families.
+Kiran endeavors to provide clients with practical and pragmatic solutions tailored to their unique circumstances and objectives.

-Kiran strives to assist her clients to reach out of court settlements; however, she is prepared to take matters to court when appropriate and necessary.
+Kiran is a member of the Litigation & Dispute Resolution, Wealth Preservation, and Family Law Groups.
+She strives to assist her clients to reach out of court settlements; however, she is prepared to take matters to court when appropriate and necessary.
 As an experienced litigator, she regularly appears in both the Provincial and Supreme Courts of British Columbia.
 Kiran has also assisted senior counsel with matters at the British Columbia Court of Appeal.

 She was born and raised in Vancouver, BC where she continues to live.
-Outside of the office, Kiran enjoys spending time with family and friends, and exploring local trails with her dog Teddy.
+Outside of the office, Kiran enjoys spending time with family and friends, trying new coffee shops, and exploring local trails with her young son, and dog Teddy.